Let’s Talk About Pap Smears

 If there are abnormal cells, a small biopsy may be taken.

-One of the most common questions I receive is, “Do pap tests hurt?”
-Pap smears can be uncomfortable at first, but are generally not painful.
+One of the most common questions women have is “Do pap tests hurt?”
+Pap smears can be uncomfortable at first but are generally not painful.
 Your doctor should be able to talk you through an exam to ease the discomfort.

 This question gets very complicated and can be a whole other blog article on its own.

 In general, HPV is the most common sexually transmitted disease.
-By age 50, 90 percent of people (both male and female) have had contact with HPV at some time in their life.
+By age 50, 90% of people (both male and female) have had contact with HPV at some time in their life.

 It is very common and does not always lead to cervical cancer.